Three-month copper futures on the London Metal Exchange (LME) CMCU3 rose 0.3% to $9,508.50 per ton.

-Copper prices hit a two-month high after the Federal Reserve began its monetary easing cycle last week with a larger-than-usual half-percent cut.
+Copper prices hit a two-month high after the Federal Reserve began its monetary easing cycle last week with a larger-than-usual half-percentage-rate cut.

-The rate cut brightens the economic outlook and is also expected to increase demand for industrial metals.
+The interest rate cut clarifies the economic outlook and is also expected to boost demand for industrial metals.

-Also boosting sentiment, copper consumption in China rose due to seasonal demand and previously lower prices.
+Also boosting sentiment, copper consumption in China increased due to seasonal demand and previously lower prices.

-Copper volumes traded on SHFE continued to fall to 164,938 tonnes on Friday and have more than halved from a multi-year peak in early June.
+Copper holdings traded on the SHFE continued to fall, dropping to 164,938 tonnes on Friday, more than halved from their multi-year peak in early June.

 Yangshan premium copper prices, an indicator of import demand, hit a nine-month high last week.

-The dollar hit a two-week high on Friday after the Bank of Japan left interest rates unchanged and signaled it was in no rush to raise them again.
-The dollar edged up in Asian trading on Monday.
+Putting pressure on the market, the US dollar hit a two-week high on Friday after the Bank of Japan kept interest rates unchanged and indicated it was not in a hurry to raise rates again.
+The dollar edged higher in Asian trading on Monday.

 Source: https://kinhtedothi.vn/gia-kim-loai-dong-ngay-24-9-tang-nho-dau-hieu-nhu-cau-tot.html